rollbar/rollbar-gem/README.md

 ### If using Plain Ruby

 Rollbar isn't dependent on Rack or Rails for most of its functionality.
-To report errors in a regular ruby script requires three things:
+In a regular script, assuming you've installed the rollbar gem:

  1. Require rollbar
  2. Configure rollbar